 When shopping online for your first whittling knife or even knife kit you will probably see two companies dominating the market, FlexCut and BeaverCraft.

 Both FlexCut and BeaverCraft make great quality whittling knives and are priced perfectly for beginners and intermediate skill levels.
-If you want to get started whittling, I would start with either one of these companies.
+If you want to start wood carving, I would look into either one of these companies.

 Quick Stats